Last updated on August 18th, 2024 at 04:30 pm

 Some varieties of sumac (rhus) grow to about 6 feet high, but my favorite is a low-growing variety with a spreading habit: ‘Gro-Low‘ reaches about two feet in height, making it a fantastic groundcover, especially on slopes where it helps to control erosion.

-This shrub requires little to no pruning and in the fall, the foliage transforms into a dazzling red.
+This low maintenance shrub develops small yellow flowers in the early spring, followed berries that birds may snack on.
+In the fall, the foliage transforms into a dazzling red.

 Barberry